FixingPixels/Aegis/README.md

    /aegis start
    ```

 That's it!
-Aegis will load your project’s context, process its memory, and prepare everything for you to dive into development.
+Aegis will load your project's context, process its memory, and prepare everything for you to dive into development.

 ## 🛠️ Commands Overview